OmarMeshaal2004/4610Fa24Group4-2/README.md

 **Description of Dataset**

 We received our data from catalog.data.gov.
-This dataset is specifically obtained from Montgomery County of Maryland, and is the data for Crash Reporting.
-It provides information on drivers involved in traffic collisions.
+This dataset is specifically obtained from Montgomery County of Maryland from 2015 to 2024 and is the data for Crash Reporting.
+Reports details of all traffic collisions occurring on county and local roadways within Montgomery County.

+Shows each collision data recorded and various other related data points including weather conditions, car makes,  and other insights into the accident.

 **Generated Questions & Their Importance**